 - CBC: normal WBC and other cell counts but there is 88% PMNs as well as toxic granulation noted on WBC morphology (if you don’t know what that means then CLICK HERE)

-Given the above data, what is the most likely cause of the AMS and next test/evaluation to obtain?
+Given the above data, what is the most likely cause and next test/evaluation to obtain?

 - A) CVA; get an MRI